Track status

 {% hint style="danger" %}

-**Coral V2 Transactions**: Status polling is **required** for Coral V2.
-After executing a Coral V2 transaction, you **must** call the status API with the `quoteId` parameter.
-A Coral V2 transaction will fail unless status is called with `quoteId`.
-See [Integrating Coral V2](https://docs.squidrouter.com/api-and-sdk-integration/key-concepts/broken-reference) for details.
+**Squid Intents Transactions**: Status polling is **required** for Squid Intents.
+After executing a Squid Intents transaction, you **must** call the status API with the `quoteId` parameter.
+If `quoteId` is not included in the status call, the Squid Intents transaction will be **refunded** to the source chain.
+See [Integrating Squid Intents](/api-and-sdk-integration/coral-intent-swaps/integrating-squid-intents.md) for details.

 {% endhint %}